 - My child's grade level was changed by FLVS.
 How to I correct this?

 This can happen when FLVS starts their new school year.
 You only need to go into your child's Student Profile and select the correct grade level.
-Note that FLVS automatically calculates a student's projected graduation date based on his or her grade level.
+Note that FLVS calculates a student's projected graduation date based on their grade level.

 - What is FLVS?

 - Do high school students have to be enrolled in your diploma program?